vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 - A 1/4W (0.25W) resistor is sufficient as it has a power rating significantly higher than the calculated power dissipation (0.057W), ensuring safe operation and reliability.

 ### **Selecting the Gate Driver Resistor ($R_G$)**
 The gate resistor ($R_G$) plays a crucial role in shaping the turn-on and turn-off behavior of the power MOSFET/IGBT driven by the UCC23513 isolated gate driver.
+It is connected in series with the gate terminal to **limit inrush current** during charging and discharging of the gate capacitance.
 It helps control the switching speed, reduce ringing, and mitigate excessive dv/dt and di/dt effects that can impact reliability.
 Proper selection of the external gate resistor ensures optimal system performance by balancing switching losses, gate drive strength, and electromagnetic interference (EMI).

 ### **Purpose of Gate Resistors**
 Gate resistors are used to: